waterhackweek/whw2019_snow_modeling/README.md

 ### Proposed Methods/Tools:
 * [pysumma](https://github.com/arbennett/pysumma/tree/feature/ensemble) - This links to a specific version of @arbennett's code which has support for running ensembles of SUMMA runs.

+* [SUMMA](https://www.hydroshare.org/resource/a5dbd5b198c9468387f59f3fefc11e22/) - This links to the SUMMA model page on HydroShare.

 ---